We offer three different graduate degrees: a PhD in geography, an MA in geography and an MS in geographic information science.

 Master of Science in Geographic Information Science

-The Master of Science (MS) in geographic information science (GIS) is designed for students interested in careers in geotechnology.
-The program provides in-depth study of geotechnological skills, including cartography, remote sensing, geographic information systems and global positioning systems.
-Digital solutions and data analysis are increasingly essential in the way we understand geography, cartography and how they relate to human activity.
-The Bureau of Labor Statistics predicts demand for graduates with geotechnological skills will grow by 30 percent by 2024.
+The Master of Science (MS) in geographic information science (GISc) is designed for students interested in careers in GIS.
+The program provides in-depth study of geospatial skills, including cartography, remote sensing, Geographic Information Systems, and Global Navigation Satellite Systems.
+Digital solutions and data analysis are increasingly essential in the way we understand geography, cartography, and how they relate to the human and physical world.
+The US Bureau of Labor Statistics predicts demand for graduates with geospatial skills will grow by 30 percent by 2024.